1) My story begins the year after the Flood,

 In the sea of humanity, these fishers have plied.

-150) I see motors have replaced the horse
+150) I see motors have replaced the horse,

-And bullets have replaced arrows and spears.
+And bullets replaced arrows and spears.

-Technology has come back to us with force,
+Technology has come back with force,

 Just as Noah warned us through his tears.